Make Your AI Assistant a LoT Expert

 Like a style guide that your co-pilot actually reads.
-Just as a design system keeps a UI consistent across 10 developers, these conventions keep your LoT code consistent across humans and AI assistants alike.
+Just as a design system keeps a UI consistent across 10 developers, a project rules file keeps your LoT code consistent across humans and AI assistants alike.

 When to Use This